 I expected that by now those guilty of fraud and corruption would be behind bars.

-I expected my rehab after my accident would progress so much faster – even though professionals say I am in too much of a hurry, the progress to date is remarkable.
+I expected that my rehabilitation after my accident would progress so much faster – even though professionals say I am in too much of a hurry, and that the progress to date is remarkable.

-I expected that the high standards of excellence our family has strived for the past 45 years towards would be part of the DNA of every staff member.
+I expected that the high standards of excellence our family has strived for over the past 45 years would by now be part of the DNA of every staff member.

-I expected Anita would be fully healed by now – after years of prayer.
+I expected Anita to be fully healed by now – after years of prayer.

-On the one hand business often determines that we move at a pace that can put incredible stresses upon people and relationships … including me, my family and top management.
-(TGF by Os Hillman).
-On the other hand God’s Word says “blessed are all they that WAIT for Him” (Isaiah 30:18).
+On the one hand, business often determines that we move at a pace that can put incredible stresses upon people and relationships … including me, my family and top management (Os Hillman).
+On the other hand, God’s Word says, “Blessed are all they that WAIT for Him.”
+(Isaiah 30:18)

-And then, as I thank God for the numerous blessings in my life, I also had to confess my sin of thinking God is not in control … and slowly the destructive anger flowed from my body and am I reminded of God’s promises He gave me over the years during my quiet times…
+And then, as I thanked God for the numerous blessings in my life, I also had to confess my sin of thinking God is not in control … and slowly the destructive anger flowed from my body.
+I was reminded of God’s promises He gave me over the years during my quiet times…

 “Not by might, nor by power, but by my Spirit, says the Lord Almighty – you will succeed because of my Spirit, though you are few and weak.”
 (Zechariah 4:6)